 - 3.1 Proposal of Application Notice PRE/2017/0011/PAN was received on 6 June 2017 for the proposed development of land for residential use.
 The notice set out the proposals for community consultation.
 A Pre Application Consultation Report has been submitted with the application (see paragraph 1.6). - 3.2 Environmental Impact Assessment (EIA) Screening Request PRE/2017/0018/SCREEN was received on 6 July 2017.
-The screening opinion of the Council's Development Management Unit was that an environmental impact assessment was not required and that the potential impacts of the proposed development could be the subject of targeted assessments as required. - 3.3 A planning application (P/19/0131/FUL) for a proposed road connecting the application site to Drum Farm South was submitted for land adjoining the application site.
-The application has been withdrawn by the applicant, but is expected to be resubmitted.
+The screening opinion of the Council's Development Management Unit was that an environmental impact assessment was not required and that the potential impacts of the proposed development could be the subject of targeted assessments as required. - 3.3 A planning application (P/19/0371/FUL) for a proposed road connecting the application site to Drum Farm South and Borrowstoun Road is currently being considered.
+This application is a resubmission of planning application P/19/0131/FUL, which was withdrawn by the applicant.